 Does your child have a fever?

-Keep him/her home with a temperature of 100.0 or above.
-He/she may return to school when he/she has been at least 24 hours fever free without the use of Tylenol/Ibuprofen or other fever reducing medication.
+Keep them home with a temperature of 100.4 ℉ or above.
+They may return to school when they have been at least 24 hours fever free without the use of Tylenol/Ibuprofen or other fever reducing medication.
 Fever is a symptom of illness, not an actual diagnosis, and usually indicates that the body is battling an infection.
-If the fever does not resolve in 2 to 3 days, or if your child appears sick with any fever, call your doctor to have your child evaluated.
+If the fever does not resolve in 2 to 3 days, or if your child appears sick with any fever, call your PCP to have your child evaluated.

 Do you think your child has a contagious illness?

-Unless a doctor has cleared him/her to return to school, keep him/her home to avoid spreading it.
-If your child appears really sick, keep your child home and arrange an evaluation by your doctor that day.
-Call your doctor’s office for advice if you are not sure about your child’s condition or have questions about whether your child should stay home from school.
-Physicians have an answering service 24 hours a day, 7 days a week.
+Unless your child’s PCP has cleared them to return to school, keep them home to avoid spreading it.
+If your child appears really sick, keep your child home and arrange an evaluation by your PCP that day.
+Call your PCP’s office for advice if you are not sure about your child’s condition or have questions about whether your child should stay home from school.
+Primary Care Providers have an answering service 24 hours a day, 7 days a week.
 So even after hours you will be able to reach someone for assistance.
-If you can’t get through to your doctor and you are really concerned, either call 911 or bring your child to the nearest emergency room for evaluation.
+If you can’t get through to your PCP and you are really concerned, either call 911 or bring your child to the nearest emergency room for evaluation.
 See below for some examples of contagious illnesses.

 Sickness is a part of childhood, whether it’s a fever, sore throat, cough or just not feeling well.
 According to the Centers for Disease Control and Prevention, the typical child has 6 to 12 illnesses a year ranging from mild to severe.
 Illnesses can occur throughout the year, but usually cluster in the winter due to flu season.
 These illnesses can seem to spread throughout classrooms affecting other students, teachers, and family members.
 Families and schools need to balance the child’s school attendance with the risk of spreading the illness to others in the school.
 Sometimes even minor illnesses require the child to stay home just to prevent the further spread of a contagious disease.

-Many illnesses can be stopped before they spread by reminding everyone to practice frequent hand washing, blowing noses into tissues, covering mouths when coughing or sneezing, If only it were so simple – even the best hygiene practices can’t avoid the spread of all winter illnesses.
+Many illnesses can be stopped before they spread by reminding everyone to practice frequent hand washing, blowing nose into tissues, covering mouths when coughing or sneezing.
+If only it were so simple – even the best hygiene practices can’t avoid the spread of all winter illnesses.
 Sometimes staying home is the only way to benefit our kids as well as the school staff.